 State Law Guide · Updated January 2026

 Under Washington Service Contracts and Protection Product Guarantees Act, Washington gives you the right to cancel and receive refunds on F&I products.
 You have a 20 days (mailed) / 10 days (at sale) free look period for full refunds.
-Dealers who fail to comply face 10% monthly penalty on late refunds; Consumer Protection Act violations.
+Dealers who fail to comply face One-time 10% penalty on late refunds (after 30 days) per RCW 48.110.075; Consumer Protection Act violations.

 Quick Answer